Skip to contents

 The user calls the generate_report function, specifying at least:

-• A project or database.
+• A project or a database path.

-• The variables to standardize.
+• The variables to standardize (All by default).

-• The GCAM version.
+• The GCAM version (v7.1 by default).

 2. Identifying Required Internal Variables

-3. Determining Necessary Queries
+3. Determining Necessary Queries and Required Dependent Variables

 • Recursively searching the Name column in gcamreport/inst/extdata/mappings/GCAMversion/variables_functions_mapping.csv, which corresponds to previously identified Internal_Variable s.